Cannes Festival pays tribute to Ingrid Bergman in official poster

 Bergman, one of the leading ladies of Hollywood's Golden Age with films such as "Casablanca", "Notorious" and "Spellbound", was president of the festival's jury in 1973.

-With final preparations underway before actors, directors and producers descend on the French Riviera town, organisers hung a giant version of the poster outside the Festival Palace on Monday.
+With final preparations underway before actors, directors and producers descend on the French Riviera town, organizers hung a giant version of the poster outside the Festival Palace on Monday.

 The festival, which runs May 13-24, will be presided by American writer and director brothers Joel and Ethan Coen.